RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 2006 - The Berg Residence, aka Canyon View House, Los Angeles CA. Unbuilt.

-2007 - aka the Sagaponac House, aka the Richard Meier House, aka The Cube House, 486 Waincott Harbor Road, Wainscot NY.
+2007 - aka the Sagaponac House, aka the Richard Meier House, aka The Cube House, 486 Wainscott Harbor Road, Sagaponack NY.
 4500 sf, commissioned 2002.
-This house is often attributed to Meier but was actually designed by Calvin Tsao of Tsao and McKown Architects, chosen by Meier.
+This house is often attributed to Meier but was actually designed by architects Calvin Tsao and Zack McKown.
+One of the original Houses at Sagaponack, the acclaimed modernist development conceived by Harry J. (Coco) Brown with the curatorial assistance of Richard Meier.
+Sold in 2008 to Andrew and Jennifer Isikoff.
 Won a 2009 AIA Housing Award.
-Sold in 2016 to Robert M. Johnson.
-For sale in 2020.
+Sold in 2020 to Michael Weinstein.

 2007 - The Eli and Edythe Broad Apartment, aka the Fifth Avenue Apartment, aka the Midtown Apartment, located on a complete floor of the Sherry-Netherland Hotel, 781 5th Avenue, New York NY.
 Interiors by Rose Tarlow.
 Built by Jim Scott.
 Commissioned 2006.
 For sale in 2011.